Tinder on the road? Here's why I swipe right

 While apps are great for meeting other travellers, they are just as great for meeting locals you never would’ve met otherwise.
 And you know what they say about the best way to learn a new language, right?
 Well, the same applies to new destinations.
 There’s no better way to learn about a place than having drinks while chatting with people who live there and are as curious as you.

 I can thank Tinder for an exclusive guided tour of downtown Copenhagen and for learning about how a country as tiny as Iceland can survive with such a small population (the WOW air flight attendants, for instance, are all doctors, police officers, lawyers, etc).
-I owe Tinder for the opportunity to discuss multiculturalism in Singapore, and to learn about the difficulties of selling toys in Switzerland, where the concept of gender is disappearing.
-I can thank Tinder for the opportunity to learn about life in Poland during the USSR or debate (once more) the possibility of Trump being elected as the next president of the United States last fall.
+I owe Tinder for the opportunity to discuss multiculturalism in Singapore, and to learn about the difficulties of selling toys in Sweden, where the concept of gender is disappearing.
+I can also thank Tinder for the opportunity to learn about life in Poland during the USSR.

 The big misconception you should drop